Sport in South Africa: Mixed martial arts

-Motor sports
+Motorsports

-South Africa has staged the Formula One Grand Prix, the last being the 1993 race at the Kyalami circuit.
+South Africa has hosted the Formula One Grand Prix, the most recent being the 1993 race at the Kyalami circuit.
 It has produced the 1979 Formula One world champion, Jody Schekter, who triumphed for Ferrari that year.
 South Africa was also one of the host nations for the A1 Grand Prix.

-Former Indycar Series driver and son of Jody, Tomas Scheckter, led the most laps in both his first two Indianapolis 500 starts.
+Former IndyCar Series driver and son of Jody, Tomas Scheckter, led the most laps in both his first two Indianapolis 500 starts.
 Which was 85 laps during the 2002 Indianapolis 500 and 63 laps during the 2003 Indianapolis 500.
-He has two career Indycar victories during his career.
+He has two career IndyCar victories.
 He has driven full-time for Cheever Racing in 2002, Chip Ganassi Racing in 2003, Panther Racing in 2004 and 2005 and Vision Racing in 2006 and 2007.
-He has also driven for Luczo Dragon Racing, Dreyer & Reinbold Racing and other teams part-time later in his career until 2011.
+He also drove for Luczo Dragon Racing, Dreyer & Reinbold Racing, and other teams part-time until 2011.

 Motor rallying and off-road (4x4) racing are also widely popular and practiced in South Africa.
 The 2009 Dakar Rally was won by South African Giniel de Villiers in a Volkswagen Touareg.

 Brothers Brad Binder and Darryn Binder are well-known competitors in Grand Prix motorcycle racing.